Meet Our Puppy & Dog Training Instructors

-I am currently working through Susan Garrett’s Handling360 course.
+I have completed Susan Garrett’s online Handling360 (agility) and her Recallers courses.
 Susan Garrett is a worldwide agility champion.

 I studied and completed Sarah Whitehead’s online course ‘Learn to Talk Dog’ in Canine Body Language and Facial Expressions and have attended First Aid for Dogs introduction sessions.

 I am an Accredited Canine Hoopers UK Instructor – Level 1.
 Hoopers is a relatively new sport in the UK and is proving to be very popular”

 - Think Dog – Canine Behaviour and Training to Advanced Level

 - Think Dog – Dog to Dog Aggression

 - Animal Care College – Advanced Nutrition for Dogs & Cats

 - Pet Care Professionals – Canine First Aid

 “Having got my first Labrador puppy aged 15, I stuck with that breed right until 9 years ago when Daisy my first labradoodle entered my life.